luxueyan/vite-transform-globby-import/README.md

 [![npm][npm-img]][npm-url]
 [![node][node-img]][node-url]

-This transform is an simple resolution for enchancement of 'Import Expression'.
-It just replace the globby 'Import Expression' with multiple import lines before the default transforms.
+This transform is an simple resolution for enchancement of 'import statement'.
+It just replace the globby 'import statement' with multiple import lines before the default transforms.

 ## Status